MinnowWare/UDK2018-MinnowBoard/README.md

 # UDK2018-Minnowboard

 ## Goal
-Get the MinnowBoard running with UDK2018.
+1. Get the MinnowBoard running with UDK2018 and VS2019.
+2. Demonstrate the **_CdePkg_** for *Standard C Library* conform Hosted Environment for UEFI driver development

 NOTE: Visual Studio is here only used for editing the project.
 The build process is still pure EDK!
-      (the startup error message of VS2017 can be ignored)
+      (the startup error message of VS2017/VS2019 can be ignored)

 ## HowTo
 1. install a build machine according to https://github.com/MinnowWare/HowTo-setup-an-UEFI-Development-PC